GreenInfo-Network/persquaremile-public/psm_documentation.md

   * Grid cells are tagged with the plurality value for ACE (as defined above), so the cell is tagged with the score that has the highest percentage in that cell.
   * Grid cells are also attributed with the population of people who have no park within a halfmile, based on halfmile Euclidean buffers around parks in CPAD 2024b (defined above) and using the latest population and household data from the American Community Survey 5 year average (2019-2023).
   * Grid cells contain variant values of households that lack a park within a halfmile and are within a DAC/SDAC or above 75th percentile of CalEnviroscreen, as defined above.
-* Parcel data
-  * Since this project is funded by WCB/CNRA, GreenInfo used parcel data accessible through our work with CNRA for the seven counties in Southern California.
-Unfortunately, license restrictions prevent us from sharing this data.
-  * To limit the number of parcels used in the application, we selected parcels that are within 1 mile of the PerSquareMile grids that represent areas with above average biodiversity and people who lack parks (spbiornkeco \>= 4 AND pop\_ngbdoa\_eq0\>0 ).
-To mitigate issues with data size, we also limited to parcels that are 5 acres in size or larger, though this is likely to change due to user feedback.

 ## Example PerSquareMile Filters